-There was also the need to screen the neighbor’s views from a two story apartment complex that overlooks the corner of the property.
+There was also the need to screen the views from a two story apartment complex that overlooks the corner of the property.
 To do this, we took cues from the slatted wood ceiling of the home’s living room and create a steel trellis, painted to evoke the feeling of wood but with far greater durability and strength.
-Along with the trellis ceiling, the olive tree screens the neighbor’s view from those sitting around the firepit on the cantilevering cushioned seats and day bed.
+Along with the trellis ceiling, the olive tree screens the neighbor’s view of those sitting around the firepit on the cantilevering cushioned seats and day bed.